-Optional Pre- or Post-Trip Extension:
+Optional Pre- or Post-Trip Extension: Denali National Park

-Denali National Park: Discover the wildness that lives at the heart of Alaska; add an inland exploration of Denali National Park to your coastal expedition.
-Explore from a comfortable, elegant wilderness lodge.
-From $6,190 per person.
-(6 Days) Contact ExpeditionTrips for details.
+Discover the wildness that lives at the heart of Alaska; add an inland exploration of Denali National Park to your coastal expedition.
+With the idyllic North Face Lodge as your base camp, you’ll enjoy special access.
+Guests partaking in this extension must sign a participant agreement.
+From $6,350 per person (6 Days).
+Contact ExpeditionTrips for details.

-Airfare; optional extensions; individual transfers; baggage/accident/cancellation insurance; items of a personal nature such as alcoholic beverages, internet, etc.; gratuities to ship’s crew at your discretion; fuel surcharge may apply.
+Airfare; optional extensions; flightseeing; individual transfers; baggage/accident/cancellation insurance; items of a personal nature such as alcoholic beverages, internet, etc.; gratuities to ship’s crew at your discretion; fuel surcharge may apply.